jokergoo/spiralize/README.md

 It has two major advantages for visualization:

 1. It is able to visualize data with very long axis with high resolution.
-2. It is efficient for periodic data to reveal periodic patterns.
+2. It is efficient for time series data to reveal periodic patterns.

 ## Install